Backgammon Basics and Gambling Tips

 Backgammon, the game of kings, is one of the many exciting options available to play at online casinos.
 Don’t know how to play?
 No problem.
 Check out the Backgammon Basics below:

 The board has four quadrants.
 Each quadrant contains six points.
 The lower right-hand quadrant is known as your’ home board’.
 The upper right-hand quadrant is your opponent’s home board.
 The two left-hand quadrants are called the ‘outer board’.
 A divider runs down the middle of the board.
 This is known as ‘the bar’.
-Checkers tare placed here.
+Checkers are placed here.

 The object of the game of Backgammon